liujiusheng/daohang/readme.rst

 ###################
 Daohang is a book-marked liked Website.

-It's Powered by Daliu.
+It's Powered by Daliu based on CodeIgniter.
-The framework is CodeIgniter.